-Your bub's skin is up to 30 percent thinner than your own, and it loses moisture twice as fast.
-That means that baby skin is extra prone to dryness and irritation, and bub’s immune system is only just developing.
-Chemicals, fragrances, dyes in fabric, detergents, baby products, clothing, etc. can all cause irritation, dryness, chafing, allergies and rashes.
+Did you know, your baby's skin is up to 30 percent thinner than your own skin, and it loses moisture twice as fast?!
+That means that baby skin is extra prone to dryness and irritation, and their immune system is only just developing.
+Chemicals, fragrances, dyes in fabric, detergents, baby products and clothing can all cause irritation, dryness, chafing, allergies and rashes.

 - Don’t bathe too often

 Newborn babies aren’t working 9-5 and hitting the gym afterwards!
 They are relatively clean and don’t need bathing too often.
 In the first month they are home you can limit your sponge baths to just 2-3 times per week.
-Over-bathing can strip bub’s skin of natural protective oils and create dryness.
-Resist rubbing bub with a towel, instead pat dry to avoid unnecessary chafing on fragile baby skin.
+Excessive bathing can strip baby's skin of natural protective oils and create dryness.
+Resist rubbing baby with a towel, instead pat dry to avoid unnecessary chafing on fragile baby skin.

 - Choose natural fabrications where possible

-Soft, natural fabrications are the best choices for a newborn bub, including organic cotton, bamboo, wool and silk.
+Soft, natural fabrications are the best choices for a newborn baby, including organic cotton, bamboo, wool and silk.

-Where sleep is concerned, no other fabrication measures up to the benefits of Silk.
-Silk is the perfect surface for bub as it is breathable, naturally hypoallergenic, temperature regulating and contains no nasty chemicals.
-Silk is non-absorbent meaning it won’t strip bub’s skin of natural oils or topical lotions and is perfect for allergy sufferers as it is uninhabitable by dust-mites.
+Silk is recommended by dermatologists and asthma specialists - where sleep is concerned, no other fabrication measures up to the benefits of Silk.
+Silk is the perfect surface for baby as it's breathable, naturally hypoallergenic, temperature regulating and contains no nasty chemicals.
+Silk is non-absorbent meaning it won’t strip baby's skin of natural oils or topical lotions and is perfect for allergy sufferers as it is uninhabitable by dust-mites.

 - Choose your products wisely